3 November 2023

 There’s no substitute for experience, so to make yourself employable it really is worth undertaking a placement or information technology internship.

-If you are a first year university student but want to gain some industry exposure, you should consider a shorter insight scheme, in order to give yourself an idea of what the work is like.
+If you are a first year university student but want to gain some industry exposure, you should consider a shorter insight scheme, to give yourself an idea of what the work is like.

 Companies that offer work experience, placements or internships include major technology players like HP and Samsung, while all businesses with an online presence need designers.